The Square Kilometre Array (SKA)

 The SKA will have collecting area approaching one million square metres and be capable of observing across a wide frequency range.
 Its construction is thus a major undertaking and will be implemented in phases to allow significant observations to be made before construction is completed.
 The international project has adopted the following terminology to describe this phased approach: Phase 1 is the initial deployment to begin in 2018 and integrating the MeerKAT and ASKAP precursor telescopes; Phase 2 will become fully operational in the mid-2020s, increase both the sensitivity and resolution by over an order of magnitude.
 For the latest information see the SKA Timeline on the SKA Telescope website.

-The international community has developed a detailed and compelling science case for the SKA, as described in detail in New Astronomy Reviews, volume 48 (2004).
+The international community has developed a detailed and compelling science case for the SKA, as described in detail in New Astronomy Reviews, volume 48 (2004) (also available here).
+An updated science case is just about to be published, and the JBCA group has been a major contributor to it.
 The core of the science case is five Key Science Projects; each project represents an unanswered question in fundamental physics or astrophysics, is science either unique to the SKA or for which the SKA plays a key role, and is something which can excite the broader community.

 The five Key Science Projects are: